waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Hunt Progress
 - Goal: Trigger flee on Route 38.
-- Strategy: Navigate through the fence gap at (3, 10) to reach the western ledge area.
-Locate Suicune near the Moomoo Farm.
+- Strategy: Navigate through the fence gap at (3, 10) to reach the western section.
+Locate Suicune standing on the ledge overlooking the path.
 - Sighting #4: Route 38.
-Suicune is on the ledge near the farm.
+Suicune is on the ledge.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell (In inventory) required.

+# Menu Navigation Lessons
+- Cursor Persistence: The Party and Pack menus remember the last selected item.
+Always verify the cursor position before pressing A to avoid using the wrong item or Pokémon (e.g., using Strength instead of Fly).
+- Menu Buffering: Do not mix directional and action buttons too quickly; the game may drop inputs or misinterpret the sequence.
+- Reset Logic: If unsure of the menu state, press B several times to return to the overworld before starting a new sequence.